White-footed fox: Description

 Like the Turkmenian fox, the white-footed fox has a primitive, infantile skull compared to those of its northern cousins.
-It is smaller than the Afghan red fox and Hill foxes, and never exhibits a red phase in its winter coat, nor the silvery, hoary phase of the Afghan red fox.
+It is smaller than the Afghan red fox and the Himalayan red fox, and never exhibits a red phase in its winter coat, nor the silvery, hoary phase of the Afghan red fox.
 It closely resembles the unrelated Bengal fox in size, but is distinguished by its longer tail and hind feet.
 As adults, their pelts are easily distinguished from other subspecies by the presence of a very distinct pale patch on each sides of the back behind the shoulders, which is overlapped by a dark, transverse stripe over the shoulders in front of the light patches.
 The colour on the back varies from brownish yellow to rusty red with slight admixture of white, while the flanks are whitish or greyish.
 The outer surface of the limbs are iron-grey or rufous, while the inner side of the forelegs and the whole front of the hind legs are white.
 The face is rufous, with dark markings around the eyes.
 The underparts are slaty in hue.
 The chin and the centre of the chest is white.
 The ear-tips are black or dark brown and paler at the base, lined with whitish hairs.
 The tail is almost the same colour as the back, but is less rufous on the sides and beneath.
 Most of the tail's hairs are black, and may form a dark ring at the end of the tail.
 The tip is white.